 His work includes over 20 productions at the Royal National Theatre, over 20 at the Royal Court and countless more at venues such as the Donmar Warehouse, Old Vic, Young Vic and in the West End.
 He has worked extensively internationally, including New York, Berlin, Cologne and Dublin.

-He is chairman of the Association of Sound Designers, a charity that works to support people working in theatre sound.
+He is a founder of, and former chairman of the Association of Sound Designers, a charity that works to support people working in, and entering, the UK theatre sound industry.
 Gareth is an honorary fellow of the Royal Central School of Speech and Drama.

 Gareth initially trained as a studio recording engineer and spent two years working for AMS Acoustics on speech intelligibility modeling before moving into theatre.
 He spent 4 years engineering the live sound component of BBC1's New Years Eve broadcast and works extensively at Somerset House on their public events including the annual ice rink and the Film4 Summer Screen open air cinema.